EvangeliaS/Eigenfaces-for-Face-Recognition/README.md

 ## Usage

 ### 1. Training and Testing
-The Eigenfaces method was trained with two different values of dimensionality (`d`): 9 and 30.
+The Eigenfaces method was trained with two different values of dimensionality 9 and 30.
 Here are the results for accuracy on different sets:

 **Dimension: 9**